givelotus/website/README.md

 You should avoid developing with Docker as it is mostly required for production build and it significantly decreases the feedback loop for making changes and seeing them.
-(you need to rebuild the container each time after you make a change)
+(you need to rebuild the container each time you make a change)

 1. Build container